-Once our of the marina we made our way into the open sea and start searching for dolphins.
+Once out of the marina we made our way into the open sea and start searching for dolphins.
 And it didn’t take long to find our first pod of dolphins!

 And the pod had a baby (or juvenile as the crew called it)!
 Most precious little thing!

 Because there was a baby in the group, unfortunately, that meant we weren’t allowed to swim with them.
-So we enjoyed their companies for 15 minutes and them we when on our way to try to find another pod.
+So we enjoyed their companies for 15 minutes, and then we when on our way to try to find another pod.

 After maybe another 20 minutes of sailing, we found another pod.
 This one didn’t have juveniles with them and the conditions were good enough to allow us to get into the water.

 The way it works is that the crew lowers two metal bars on each side of the boat where people and hold on to, and on the back, on the boat, they lower a mattress for those who don’t have the strength to hold onto the bar while the boat is still moving.
 Below you can see a photo of one of the sidebars.
 Every bar can hold up to 4 people.